qooxdoo/qooxdoo/documentation/manual/source/pages/development/code_organisation.rst

-In contrast to libraries which hold the majority of all the files you deal with (hence this little saying that in %{qooxdoo} *"everything is in a library"*), applications, which are basically generated artefacts, are related only with two standard files, ``config.json`` and ``generate.py``, or more abstractly, build configuration and build tool interface.
+In contrast to libraries which hold the majority of all the files you deal with (hence this little saying that in %{qooxdoo} *"everything is in a library"*), applications, which are basically generated artefacts, are related only with two standard files, ``config.json`` and ``generate.py``, or more abstractly build configuration and build tool interface.
 That means you can put a %{qooxdoo}
-configuration file anywhere in your file system, enter some paths to existing libraries and some build options, and invoking `tool/bin/generator.py` create a
+configuration file anywhere on your file system, enter some paths to existing libraries and some build options, and invoking `tool/bin/generator.py` create a
 %{qooxdoo} application right away.
 Bang!
 But for convenience these files are also included with the skeletons, making each skeleton a library (Manifest.json)